Raúl Cáceres

-Raúl Alejandro Cáceres Bogado (born 18 September 1991) is a Paraguayan footballer who plays as a right-back for Brazilian club Vitória.
+Raúl Alejandro Cáceres Bogado (born 18 September 1991) is a Paraguayan footballer who plays as a right-back for Paraguayan club Olimpia.

 Career

 Club career

 Raúl is the son of legendary Olimpia defender Virginio Cáceres.

 Raúl made his professional debut with Olimpia then play with Carapeguá, Sol de América and since 2016 in Cerro Porteño.

 International career

 Raúl was named in Paraguay's provisional squad for Copa América Centenario but was cut from the final squad.